← Back to Training

 Best Practices in Using the Common Assessment Tool (CAt)

-Presenter: Karen Wilson| Executive Director of Employment Planning & Counselling
+Presenter: Karen Wilson | Executive Director of Employment Planning & Counselling

-This course was created to create familiarity with the Common Assessment tool (CAt) as an early step in our work with new clients while incorporating client-centred philosophies while administering.
-The day will include discussion of theories and best practices, interspersed with interactive, small group activities for brainstorming and practice.
+The day will include a discussion of theories and best practices, interspersed with interactive, small group activities for brainstorming and practice.
 This allows for not just learning from the facilitator, but from the experience and perspectives of all who participate.

 Registration is open for First Work members via the member’s update or on the Member’s portal.